What You Need To Know Before You Move To Croatia

 Homeschool In Croatia 2

 If you plan to move to Croatia with school-age children, then you’ll be happy to know that public education in Croatia is (almost) free.
-Just be sure to have money for lots of books and appropriate school clothing, as there are no school uniforms.
+Just be sure to have money for many books and appropriate school clothing, as there are no school uniforms.

-Kindergarten (suitable for ages 1-6) is not mandatory, and while this is subsidized, it is not free and will set you back at least 600 kune a month, up to several thousand if you plan to go to the British kindergarten in Zagreb.
+Kindergarten (suitable for ages 1-6) is not mandatory, and while this is subsidized, it is not free and will set you back at least 80 euros a month, up to several hundred if you plan to go to the British kindergarten in Zagreb.

 Primary school education is, of course, compulsory – that begins at seven years of age.